 We are very grateful for all the help we have received over the years under the inspiration of Delia and Michael.
 Many lives have been changed for the better.
 Thank you and God bless.

-To make a donation - no matter how small, please visit our JustGiving charity page and help us improve the lives of the very poor people in Zapallal.
+To make a donation - no matter how small, please send your details to firstname.lastname@example.org and we will be in touch.
+Help us improve the lives of the very poor people in Zapallal.